 Kenya is one of the big losers in what at worst is beginning to look like a 100x worse version of the Grapes of Wrath.
 Climate change is expected to mean more extreme and regular drought, causing conflict and migration.
 There are not many Kenyans who don’t know what drought means – forcing people to the towns, children going hungry to school, and national parks full of bleached bones.
 This rather cruel situation is already playing out as climate refugees flee to look for a better life elsewhere.

 Considering its extreme vulnerability, Kenya has the most to gain by holding the Paris Agreement together, keeping the world on a trajectory to net zero emissions by 2050.
 This means even Kenya playing its part and showing what is possible.
 No point just complaining that it’s the rich countries fault and they should pay.
 Just isn’t going to happen, as people vote for Donald J Trump!

 By going down the renewables route, it can minimize the financial risks on its industries of fossil fuels.
 A 2°C world means new policy measures can be expected worldwide – including carbon prices and border tariffs so that those with high emissions are penalised for it.
 Kenya could be hit by these if it goes down the coal route.
 Moreover, these are the sort of measures that Kenya will need to push for, and it is important that it doesn’t tie itself into a system that will tie its hands so that it cannot demand the policies that it needs to save its citizens.

 Investing in renewable energy will also help save the pristine spaces on the coast, with its coral reef and marine parks, critical to Kenya’s Vision 2030 tourism plans, from air pollution.
 Kenya’s attraction is in its natural environment.
-A more distributed form of energy generation will also reduce the need for a vast and expensive transmission network, though a localized approach, and help provide electricity at a competitive price to all those parts of the country that need it.
+A more distributed form of energy generation will also reduce the need for a vast and expensive transmission network, and help provide electricity at a competitive price to all those parts of the country that need it.